dtr-org/unit-e/doc/translation_strings_policy.md

 Translation Strings Policy
 ===========================

-This document provides guidelines for internationalization of the UnitE Core software.
+This document provides guidelines for internationalization of the unit-e software.

 How to translate?
 ------------------